vezzolter/DSA/DataStructures/Array/Array.md

 # &#x1F4BB; Implementation
 Discussing ADT, it's evident that well-established and widely recognized implementations already exist for both static and dynamic arrays.
 In the context of C++, `std::array` is a representative of static arrays, and `std::vector` stands as the counterpart for dynamic arrays.
 It's commonly recommended to rely on these proven implementations rather than reinventing the wheel.
 However, within the scope of this subsection, we'll take a closer look at simplified versions of these arrays.
-This exploration is aimed at gaining a deeper understanding of the fundamental concepts that underlie them.However, within the scope of this subsection, we will closely examine simplified versions of these arrays.
-This exploration with simplification is aimed at gaining a deeper understanding of the fundamental concepts that underlie them.
+This exploration is aimed at gaining a deeper understanding of the fundamental concepts that underlie them.